keklarup/PMF/README.md

 I plan on updating the data and python notebooks on a semi-frequent basis.
 The overall report will be updated less frequently.

+(I should also point out I wrote the PMF Office to ask if I could collect statistics on the process, and received a reply that said: "Basically anything you find on the PMF website is public knowledge.")

 Select figures from report:

 Trend in fraction of Finalists coming from the most finalist producing schools: